laurensvdwiel/laurensvdwiel.github.io/_pages/publications.md

 {% include toc %}

 A comprehensive overview including citation counts can be found on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.
+Some of my work has been featured in the media, see [here](/media).

 ## Selected Publications